-Treasure Coast Boys Academy is a boarding school just for boys who are struggling.
+A year-round boarding school just for boys who are struggling with their behavior and motivations.
 It is a safe haven for boys ages 12-17 years of age with out-of-control behaviors.
 It has an on-campus accredited, private school registered with the State of Florida.

 The non-profit program is designed to bring about a change in behavior and attitude for boys who are struggling with behavioral and motivational issues such as: falling grades, school suspension, anger, defiance, depression, attention deficit or attachment disorders.
 They are also successful in resolving drug and alcohol abuse and addictions, which often coincide with behavioral issues.